cmader/HttpClient-WearOS/README.md

 providing an **Endpoints base URL** in the app's configuration screen (see Section "App Configuration").
 The app internally appends the path `/endpoints` to the Endpoints base URL.
-So if you set your Endpoints base URL to, for instance, `https://example.org`, HttpClient tries to fetch the Endpoints Definition from `https://example.org/endpoints`.
+So if you set your Endpoints base URL to, for instance, `https://example.org`, HttpClient tries to fetch the Endpoints Definition from `https://example.org/endpoints`. **IMPORTANT**: The endpoints definition response must have the `Content-Type` header set to `text/plain`.

 When the app is started for the first time, the following screen appears:

 ![Configuration screen](res/config_screen.png)

 Here you can configure the Endpoints base URL that determines where the endpoint definition is downloaded (see Section "Description").
-In addition there is an option to show the recently used endpoints.
+In addition there is an option to show the 8 recently used endpoints.
 If the option is activated,  it will show the entry "Recently Used" as first item on the top hierarchy level on the watch display.
-It contains the 8 recently issued requests.
+The config option *X-API-KEY* allows you to define a value that is sent to the server by using the `X-API-KEY` header for *every* request.

 Pressing the back button of the watch confirms the configuration and brings up the endpoints interaction screen which is described in the section below.